keshiacor/jamsess/README.md

 JamSess is a serverless web application that allows users to search for songs, albums, and artists using the Spotify API.
 Users can add or remove a song to a playlist that can be saved to their Spotify account.
 The application is built using React, uses the Spotify API and deployed on Netlify.

 For a running version of the app, visit [JamSess](https://jamsess.netlify.app/).
 Please note this app is currently under development.
+While V0 is completed and fully functional, V1 with additional features is in progress.

 ### Getting Started